bweintraub-coder/Homicide-Profiles/README.md

-# Serial-Killer-Profiles
+# Homicide-Profiles

+Content

-This is a visualtion that uses data from 1980 - 2014 and creates a avaerage profile of the type of person that is mostly to be the victim, perpetrator, and avareages for each city.
+This is a project that is to see the average profile of the most common type of victim and perpetrator for a certain year, month, state, and city.

+Acknowledgements

+This data was complied byt the Murder Accountablility Project (founded by Thomas Hargrove).
+The CSV file was found on Kaggle under Homicde Reports, 1980-2014